Commonly Used Terms

 The following list provides definitions of common terms used in the criminal justice process.

-When the magistrate, jury or appeal court find that a person is not guilty of the crime.
+When the Magistrate, jury or appeal court finds that a person is not guilty of the crime.

 Adjournment (During the Trial or Hearing)

 A break in legal proceedings, either for part of a day or put off until another day.

 Used to describe evidence that is allowed to be given in court and taken into account in the proceedings.
 Not all evidence is admissible.

 The Australian legal system is known as an adversarial system, where the prosecution lawyers and the defence lawyers will offer opposing arguments.
 They will argue in court about the facts, witness evidence and/or legal issues..

 A statement which is signed and sworn (on a religious book) or affirmed that the contents are, to the best of their knowledge, true.

 A promise to tell the truth in court.
 Used by people who do not wish to swear on the Bible or other religious book.
 See also “Oath”.

 An assertion made by a party in legal proceedings that is still to be proven.